alan2545/test2/README.md

 ###1990

 - The start of billion dollar companies apple and google
-- Xerox companany - created photocopier machines
+- Xerox company - created photocopier machines
     - Made gui interface
      - did not know how amaIng this was
 - Apple and microsoft saw it and stole it